awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 configuration.certificates[0].pPrivateKey = pSampleConfiguration->rtcConfig.certificates[0].pPrivateKey;
 ```

+## DEBUG
-## Getting the SDPs
+### Getting the SDPs
 If you would like to print out the SDPs, run this command:
 `export DEBUG_LOG_SDP=TRUE`

-## File logging
+### File logging
 If you would like to enable file logging, run this command:
 `export AWS_ENABLE_FILE_LOGGING=TRUE`
+You can also change settings such as buffer size, number of log files for rotation and log file path in the samples

+### Adjust MTU
+If ICE connection can be established successfully but media can not be transferred, make sure the actual MTU is higher than the MTU setting here: https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/master/src/source/PeerConnection/Rtp.h#L12.

 You can also change settings such as buffer size, number of log files for rotation and log file path in the samples

 ## Clang Checks
 This SDK has clang format checks enforced in builds.
 In order to avoid re-iterating and make sure your code